advcomm/tenant_replication_postgres/README.md

 ---

-## 🔄 Environment-Driven Transport Configuration
+## 🔄 Transport Configuration (Config-Only)

-The library supports **transparent fallback** between local PostgreSQL and gRPC routing based on environment configuration.
-This allows you to develop locally and deploy to production **without any code changes**.
+The library transparently routes between local PostgreSQL and gRPC based on configuration (no env fallbacks).
+Your application code remains the same.

 ### The Developer Experience Goal